gulzarshaikh/WellArchitected-Assessment/Contributing.md

  The GitHub Action performs a couple of validations (e.g. that the data files are still valid JSON) and will then run Hugo to render the output files.
 If successful, you the updated output will be added **to your branch** in the assessments folder.
 Please make sure you check if the your new content shows up like you expected before you create a Pull Request!

  Once you are satisfied with the result, you can open a Pull Request to get your branch merged into the **main** branch - which makes the content accessible to everybody once approved.

+ ## Generate output locally

+ When you want to add or edit a larger amount of content, or want to work on the [templates](./templates), pushing every time just to generate the content can be a bit cumbersome.
+That's why there is a `tools` branch which contains a PowerShell script to run Hugo locally and generate the output on your PC.
+You can find the script and instructions [here](https://github.com/Azure/WellArchitected-Assessment/tree/tools/tools/run-local).

+ For this to run, you need to [install Hugo](https://gohugo.io/getting-started/installing/) locally.
+Don't worry, you don't need any Go knowledge.